 Application & Selection Time frame:

 CHOPS 2015 applications are now open!
 Enter your email address HERE to receive an email with a link to the CHOPS application.
 CHOPS 2015 applications are due April 1st,, 2015.
 The 2015 applicants will be notified if they have been selected to attend the UW-Madison CHOPs weekend by August.
-The 20-25 prospective students selected will also receive an application fee waiver for the UW-Madison Graduate School online application.
+The prospective students selected will also receive an application fee waiver for the UW-Madison Graduate School online application.

 Who can participate?

-Applicants must be US citizens or permanent residents who are recent college graduates, or students with junior or senior status who will graduate no later than the summer of 2014.
+Applicants must be US citizens or permanent residents who are recent college graduates, or students with junior or senior status who will graduate no later than the Spring of 2016.
 Preference will be given to students who are African American, Hispanic, Native American, Southeast Asian, Native Alaskan or Native Pacific Islander, from low-income homes or who are first in their family to attend college.
-All applicants must intend to apply to the UW-Madison chemistry PhD program for the 2014-2015 academic year.
+All applicants must intend to apply to the UW-Madison chemistry PhD program for the 2015-2016 academic year.

 *CHOPs is sponsored by the UW Chemistry Department and The DOW Chemical Company